CartoDB/academy/courses/04-sql-postgis/lesson-2.md

 **Our goal with this lesson:**
 Geospatially revisit blues musician birthplaces along Highway 61 by using important functions in PostGIS and SQL.

-_If you haven't gotten your feet with with SQL in CartoDB, check out [Lesson 1](http://academy.cartodb.com/courses/04-sql-postgis/lesson-1.html) first._
+_If you haven't gotten your feet wet with SQL in CartoDB, check out [Lesson 1](http://academy.cartodb.com/courses/04-sql-postgis/lesson-1.html) first._

 ### Data